Timber tip

 Add cushions and blankets inside and your garden play tent is ready to enjoy.

 These products will not only make your life easier whilst making your garden play tent, but they'll continue to serve you well long after your play tent is complete.
-The FSA 30 grass trimmer will allow you to navigate around your new garden feature with ease, and the RCA 20 is great for watering.
+The FSA 30 grass trimmer will allow you to trim the grass around your new garden feature with ease, and the RCA 20 is great for watering.
 With the right tools at hand, you'll find it easy to keep your play tent looking beautiful and inviting all year round.

 The finished garden play tent will stand approximately 1.7 metres tall with a base measuring just under 1.5 metres square.
 This gives you a nicely sized tent that’s tall enough for children to stand in and wide enough for at least two children to play or relax inside comfortably.